Spine Tumors and Spinal Cancer Treatment

 Signs and symptoms of spinal cancer:

 If you have the following symptoms, there's not necessarily a reason to worry.
-However, we highly encourage you to see a doctor for:
+However, we highly encourage you to see a doctor for these common symptoms of spinal cancer:

 - Abnormal sensation or loss of feeling in your arms and legs: This could be a result of nerve damage caused by a spinal tumor.